 Most colleges and universities offer their own scholarships, but students can still find scholarships offered by other organizations or businesses that are not limited to a single institution.
 Examples include:

 Academic Scholarships (Merit Scholarships) — Based on grade point averages and extracurricular activities

 Average Academic Performance Scholarships — Based less on academic performance and more on community service, leadership, and the strength of the student essay

-- Scholarships for Minorities — Based on minority status, either as a collective whole or a specific ethnic group
+Scholarships for Minorities — Based on minority status, either as a collective whole or a specific ethnic group

 Creative Scholarships — Usually based on an audition or submission of artwork of various sorts

 Community Service Scholarships — Based on a student’s history of community service activity and support

 Unusual Scholarships — Often involve criteria of a unique nature not found in any of the other categories

-Military Education Benefits Serving Those Who’ve Served
+Military Education Benefits — Serving Those Who’ve Served

-The GI Bill (both the Montgomery and Post-9/11 varieties) provides a predefined monthly stipend that can be used by a military veteran (or in some cases, active duty members who meet certain requirements) when attending college either full- or part-time.
+The GI Bill (both the Montgomery and Post-9/11 varieties) provides a predefined monthly stipend that can be used by a military veteran (or in some cases, active duty members who meet certain requirements) when attending college either full or part time.

 College admissions offices can activate your GI Bill benefits, which will be transferred directly to your bank account, not the college.
 Many veterans receive financial aid through grants and loans and use their GI Bill for living expenses while they attend school.
 Others use the GI Bill to pay for their college tuition directly, or to pay for textbooks and supplies.

-Employer Tuition Assistance Benefits Both Students And Their Employers
+Employer Tuition Assistance Benefits Both Students and Their Employers

-Tuition Assistance Programs let employers provide up to $5,250 per year, tax-free, to workers attending either undergraduate or graduate programs.
+Many companies make Tuition Assistance (TA) available to their employees.
+Tuition assistance programs let employers provide up to $5,250 per year, tax-free, to workers attending either undergraduate or graduate programs.
 Like the GI Bill, TA money is given directly to the student and is often used to pay for the incidental expenses associated with attending school, such as supplementing lost income, covering bills, or paying for textbooks/supplies.
 Many companies may also offer scholarships and grants in addition to tuition assistance.

-Maryville’s Financial aid experts and admissions personnel stand ready to help students apply for financial aid, find external scholarships for which they may qualify, and explore private grants and loans.
+Maryville’s financial aid experts and admissions personnel stand ready to help students apply for financial aid, find external scholarships for which they may qualify, and explore private grants and loans.
 Maryville’s skilled advisors constantly help students fit full-time online college programs into their existing schedules.